 What is the salary of a back-end developer?

-Backend developer salaries vary based on region, experience, type of employment.
-Likewise,
+Back-end developer salaries vary based on region, experience, and type of engagement.

-- and Eastern Europe’s salaries are lower than those in the US (for example, developers in Ukraine get $40K which is a significantly lower salary comparing to the US engineers).
+- Eastern Europe’s salaries are lower than those in the US (for example, developers in Ukraine get $42K).

 How do I find a back-end developer?

 What is the safest way to hire a back-end developer?